 But how does a competitive eater train?
 Contrary to popular belief, competitive eaters are (somehow) athletes.
 They train their throat, neck, and stomach to swallow pounds upon pounds of food, which requires a workout routine you won't find at your local Planet Fitness.

-In a new ESPN 30 for 30 documentary titled The Good, The Bad, The Hungry, Chestnut revealed the unorthodox, strange, unique, kind-of-gross, mostly-genius workout routine he created leading up to a big eating competition.
+In an ESPN 30 for 30 documentary titled The Good, The Bad, The Hungry, Chestnut revealed the unorthodox, strange, unique, kind-of-gross, mostly-genius workout routine he created leading up to a big eating competition.

 Mashing down on a stress ball.
 Lifting a bag of weights using his neck.
 Swallowing air and burping it up.